cheap green energy

 What is 'green' energy?
 The five need-to-knows

 Previously, many energy firms offered cheap green deals as a way to attract new customers, meaning most could still make huge savings on energy bills with a 'greener' tariff.
-The current energy crisis has seen all cheap deals – whether green or not – pulled from the market.
+The energy crisis saw all cheap deals – whether green or not – pulled from the market.

-Cheap green tariffs should hopefully make a comeback when wholesale energy prices (what providers pay) start to fall again.
+Cheap green tariffs should hopefully make a comeback as wholesale energy prices (what providers pay) stabilise.
 Here's what you need to know to help you choose the right green tariff when that happens.

 1. Green energy is generated from renewable sources such as wind and solar, or when providers pay to offset carbon emissions